 The Annual Water Strategy Implementation Workshops are another key part of maintaining effective communications among water partners and the public.
 The workshops are typically held in the Yellowknife area every fall to encourage water partners to discuss how we can collaborate, prioritize and work together to protect the water in the NWT.
 Summaries of the workshops held to date can be found on the publications page.

-The Aboriginal Steering Committee (ASC) also plays an important role in facilitating communication between their respective Aboriginal governments or organizations and the Water Strategy.
-As a liaison, the ASC regularly reports on Water Strategy implementation activities to their communities and governments.
-At the same time, the ASC also communicates water-related priorities and concerns from their respective governments and communities to water partners.
-ASC updates and discussions typically take place at the Annual Water Strategy Implementation Workshops, and through regular ASC meetings.
+The Indigenous Steering Committee (ISC) also plays an important role in facilitating communication between their respective Aboriginal governments or organizations and the Water Strategy.
+As a liaison, the ISC regularly reports on Water Strategy implementation activities to their communities and governments.
+At the same time, the ISC also communicates water-related priorities and concerns from their respective governments and communities to water partners.
+ISC updates and discussions typically take place at the Annual Water Strategy Implementation Workshops, and through regular ISC meetings.

 Contact us anytime by email at email@example.com.